rajivshah3/documentation/iot/0.1/cryptocore/references/api-reference.md

 ## signTransaction

-Signs a single input transaction, using the seed in the given key of the secure element.
+Signs a single input transaction, using the seed in the given slot of the secure element.

 :::info:
 Before you can call this command, you must initalize the secure element by calling the [`initSecureElement`](#initsecureelement) command, then do the following calculation and add the result to the `auth` parameter:

 ```
-keccak384(key+addressIndex+bundleHash+apiKey)
+keccak384(slot+addressIndex+bundleHash+apiKey)
 ```
 :::